 When Dalton finally exploded onto screens in The Living Daylights, buoyed by one of the most exceptional pre-credits sequences in the entire Bond canon, audiences were quick to judge a man who was easily the best pure actor to don the tuxedo.
 Not only was this new Bond ruthless and lacking any kind of sexual spark, he came across as almost humourless compared with the slick and effortlessly debonair caricature that preceded him.
 Dalton had pressed the reset button on the 007 character, and audiences just weren’t ready.
 As legendary critic Roger Ebert wrote about Dalton’s 1987 debut, ‘He’s a strong actor, he holds the screen well, he’s good in the serious scenes, but he never quite seems to understand that it’s all a joke.’

-There was more than an element of truth to Ebert’s criticisms, but times were changing, and it was Dalton who was given the daunting task of evolving a formula that had flirted with kitsch territory ever since Goldfinger to the series into the realms of Hollywood, establishing many of the grandiose tropes that would characterize Bond for decades.
+There was more than an element of truth to Ebert’s criticisms, but times were changing, and it was Dalton who was given the daunting task of evolving a formula that had flirted with kitsch territory ever since Goldfinger took the series into the realms of Hollywood glamour, establishing many of the grandiose tropes that would characterize Bond for decades.
 The character had always adapted to commercial and social trends, tapping into everything from Bruce Lee to Star Wars throughout the years, but audiences were maturing along with the entire industry, the kitsch gadgets and egomaniacal villains that had wowed kids during the 60s and 70s a far cry from the modern action movie formula.

 While an aging Moore limped through his final appearance, Hollywood fawned over larger-than-life actors with superhuman physiques, Sylvester Stallone and Arnold Schwarzenegger becoming the industry’s biggest players.
-By the time Dalton arrived in ’87, the action formula had evolved further, movie’s such as Lethal Weapon and Die Hard putting personality above muscle, relying as much on smart and relatable screenplays as blockbuster action sequences.
+By the time Dalton arrived in ’87, the action formula had evolved even further, movie’s such as Lethal Weapon and Die Hard putting personality above muscle, relying as much on smart and relatable screenplays as blockbuster action sequences.
 This no doubt had an impact on Bond’s dwindling US box office.
-Returns had already been dwindling towards the end of Moore’s tenure, which was hardly the platform for a newcomer like Dalton.
+Returns had already been falling towards the end of Moore’s tenure, which was hardly the platform for a newcomer like Dalton.
 The actor’s debut actually gave the series a shot internationally, The Living Daylights grossing $191,200,000 worldwide compared with A View to a Kill‘s $152,627,960, but the film’s US domestic gross told a different story, a return of $51,200,000 proving somewhat disappointing for Eon Productions and their brand new leading man.
 Dalton’s second film, Licence to Kill, fared even worse in the US, with a domestic gross of just $34,667,015 — the poorest since From Russia with Love and the lowest of all entries when adjusted for inflation.

 What were the reasons for such a sudden drop in popularity?
 It’s well known that the movie suffered from a poor marketing campaign, and it certainly didn’t help that Licence to Kill went up against a myriad of blockbuster outings, some of them up there with not only the most popular releases of 1989, but of the entire decade.
 In fact, summer sequel Indiana Jones and the Last Crusade ($210,600,000) and Tim Burton’s groundbreaking take on Batman ($290,200,000) made the top 10 and top 5 highest-grossing movies of the decade, respectively, the latter featuring the kind of high-tech gadgets and grandiose set designs that put the Bond series to shame.
 Ghostbusters II wasn’t far behind.
 Nor was Richard Donner’s hugely popular sequel Lethal Weapon 2, a super-modern action vehicle released the previous week.
 I know we’re talking about some classic movies here, but this was Bond, and those at Eon Productions must have wondered how the series, once the benchmark for spectacular escapism, had begun to play catch-up.